open-forest-observatory/automate-metashape/README.md

 ### Running the Workflow

-The general command line call to run the worflow has two required components:
+The general command line call to run the workflow has two required components:
 1. Call to Python
 2. Path to metashape workflow Python script (`metashape_workflow.py`)